ethras/flow-maestro/commands/ideate.md

 # `/ideate` — Stage 1: Clarify the Change

+`/ideate` is just the chat-friendly alias for this `commands/ideate.md` guide.
+When giving instructions (especially to agents), reference the file path so there’s no expectation of a literal `/ideate` command executing.

 Use `/ideate` to turn vague ideas into a confident proposal stored in `.flow-maestro/projects/<project>/changes/<change-id>/spec.md`.

 ## Objectives